-- PeerDist Content Information: Hypertext Transfer Protocol 1.1 (HTTP/1.1): Version 1.1 of the Hypertext Transfer Protocol (HTTP), as described in [RFC2068]. - peer: An instance of the Retrieval Protocol for the Peer Content Caching and Retrieval Framework running on a host.
-A Messagepeer can be both a client and a server in the Retrieval Protocol operations. - PeerDist Content Encoding: A way of presenting an HTTP entity-body (defined in [RFC2616]) obtained for the requested content using PeerDist Content Encoding.
-Identifies the data produced by running one of the algorithms specifiedthrough its metadata, in the form of a Content Information Data Structure, as defined in [MS-PCCRC] section 2.3 on a given input, which is derived from the content using algorithms described in [MS-PCCRC] sections 2.1 and 2.2.
+- client: For the Peer Content Caching and Retrieval Framework, a client is a client-role peer; that is, a peer that is searching for content, either from the server or from other peers or hosted cashes.
+In the context of the Retrieval Protocol, a client is a peer that requests a block-range from a server_role_peer.
+It acts as a Web Services Dynamic Discovery (WS-Discovery) [WS-Discovery] client. - client/server mode: A mode that consists of one server with many client connections (one-to-many).
+From the perspective of each client, there is only one connection: the connection to the server. - hash: A hash, such as SHA-1, on the content or content block. - HTTP client: A program that establishes connections for the purpose of sending requests, as specified in [RFC2616]. - Hypertext Transfer Protocol (HTTP): An application-level protocol for distributed, collaborative, hypermedia information systems (text, graphic images, sound, video, and other multimedia files) on the World Wide Web. - Hypertext Transfer Protocol 1.1 (HTTP/1.1): Version 1.1 of the Hypertext Transfer Protocol (HTTP), as described in [RFC2068]. - peer: An instance of the Retrieval Protocol for the Peer Content Caching and Retrieval Framework running on a host.
+A peer can be both a client and a server in the Retrieval Protocol operations. - PeerDist Content Encoding: A way of presenting an HTTP entity-body (defined in [RFC2616]) through its metadata, in the form of a Content Information Data Structure, as defined in [MS-PCCRC] section 2.3, which is derived from the content using algorithms described in [MS-PCCRC] sections 2.1 and 2.2. - server: For the Peer Content Caching and Retrieval Framework, a server is a server-role peer; that is, a peer that listens for incoming block-range requests from client-role peers and responds to the requests.